-Interested in becoming a part of the RC hobby?
-Attend one of our Membership meetings which are scheduled on the last Tuesday of each month.
-Check this site for time and location.
+Interested in becoming a part of the RC Hobby?
+Attend one of our Monthly membership meetings which are schdueled on the last Tuesday of each Month.
+Check this site for time and place.
+We have many experts available to help you along with equipment selection and training.

 Dave Rollino, President